 Kay, played by Meryl Streep…well, she’s the “dragger” to marriage therapy.
-Tommy Lee Jones’ character, Arnold, is the “dragee”…he resents it…he doesn’t want it.
-He uses every chance to get out of it, or leave early…but he’s a friendly guy who acts painfully like a shmuck…but is actually very likeable.
+Tommy Lee Jones’ character, Arnold, is the “dragee”.
+He resents it…he doesn’t want it.
+He uses every chance to get out of it, or leave early…but he’s a friendly guy who acts painfully like a shmuck.
+He is actually very likeable.
 That part is quite real…often one is much more eager than the other to go (and statistically, the dragger is often the female in the relationship, though not nearly always).

-This is a great “couple” movie…entertaining, warm, funny and engaging in a “walk in a beautiful park on a sunday afternoon” kind of way…and it will create some great discussion.
+This is a great “couple” movie.
+It’s entertaining, warm, funny and engaging in a “walk in a beautiful park on a Sunday afternoon” kind of way.
+And–it will create some great discussion.

-However, be warned.
-Steve Carrell, as the marriage therapist…well, he’s not like the trained therapists I know and work with.
-He’s a “bull in a china shop” kind of therapist…pushing hard, asking Arnold and Kay questions waaaaay out of their comfort zone, without working to be supportive as they endeavour to stretch as far as he asks them.
+Steve Carrell, as the marriage therapist.
+He’s not like the trained therapists I know and work with.
+He’s a “bull in a china shop” kind of therapist.
+He pushes hard, asking Arnold and Kay questions waaaaay out of their comfort zone, without working to be supportive as they endeavour to stretch as far as he asks them.
 There isn’t a lot of sound theory behind what he says, and he chooses to focus heavily on their sexuality.
-While sex is certainly an issue for them, the larger and more apparent issue is one of connection…the difficulty in being vulnerable and intimate with each other.
-I think he misses the boat (though to focus specifically on the boat, may not have made for a Hollywood profitable movie…sex sells, I get that)
+While sex is certainly an issue for them, the larger and more apparent issue is one of connection.
+There is the difficulty in being vulnerable and intimate with each other.
+I think he misses the boat.
+(Though to focus specifically on the boat, may not have made for a Hollywood profitable movie…sex sells, I get that.)

 Please know that the therapist character that Steve Carrell plays and I, as a real life marriage therapist, don’t have a lot in common with our approaches.

-Go see the movie…not to learn about therapy (oh heavens, please) but to learn about the painful dance of intimacy…it may put words to what you do.
+Don’t see it to learn about therapy (oh heavens, please) but to learn about the painful dance of intimacy.
+It may put words to what you do.